wpropel/basis/README.md

 The Gulp process includes

--SCSS Linting and minification with integrated sourcemaps.
+- SCSS Linting and minification with integrated sourcemaps.
--JS Linting and minification with integrated sourcemaps.
+- JS Linting and minification with integrated sourcemaps.
--Autoprefixer for CSS.
+- Autoprefixer for CSS.
--BrowserSync for real-time style update injection and automated browser reload on template file changes.
+- BrowserSync for real-time style update injection and automated browser reload on template file changes.

 Step one: know npm and Gulp.
 We're not going to cover how to install the dependencies here but a little googling will get you up and running FAST.